axoloto/axoloto.github.io/_posts/2023-10-14-periodic-bcs.md

 # Conclusion

 What a journey.
 It took a long time but we got there.
 If you are still here, **thanks you so much for following me this far**.
-I hope that it will be helpful at least for the few tormented souls who are also looking at implement similar periodic boundary conditions within a Position Based Dynamics framework.
+I hope that it will be helpful at least for the few tormented souls who are also looking at implementing similar periodic boundary conditions within a Position Based Dynamics framework.

-To summarize, over the course of this blog post, I went through a series of progressively complex fixes and adjustments in order **to enable periodic boundary conditions in my Position Based Dynamics framework**.
+To summarize, over the course of this blog post, I went through a series of fixes and adjustments of progressive complexity in order **to enable periodic boundary conditions in my Position Based Dynamics framework**.
 The challenge came in part from the spatial partitioning implemented to accelerate our Nearest Neighbor Search (NNS) algorithm.

-Properly implementing this boundary condition was a challenge, but it was a necessary first step towards integrating my future solver.
+Properly implementing this boundary condition was tricky, but it was a necessary first step towards integrating my future solver.
 This one will be the main subject of my next article, stay tuned!

 <p>&nbsp;</p>
 ![absDisplacement](/assets/img/blog/periodic/periodic-final-3D.gif){:.lead width="450" height="450"  loading="lazy"}